 – A sense of peace with who you truly are

-Remember: You were never meant to be tamed.
+Survival mode is a shelter, not a home.
 You were meant to be wild, free, and fully expressed in your truth.

 Your journey to rewilding is not about becoming someone new — it’s about returning to who you’ve always been.
 It’s about remembering that like the ocean, you can be both powerful and gentle, fierce and nurturing.
 You contain multitudes, and every part of you deserves to be expressed.